NordicPlayground/puck/_tutorials/cube.md

 # Hardware

-The cube puck consists of an MPU5060 Intertial Measurement Unit wired together to an nrf51822 mbed.
+The cube puck consists of an MPU5060 Intertial Measurement Unit wired together to an nRF51822 mbed.
 We are going to use the IMU to determine on which side the cube is currently resting.
 The MPU5060 IMU comes pre-soldered onto a breakout board, so we will need to connect it to our mbed using wires.
 We soldered some header pins to our IMU breakout board to allow easy wire connection, but you can also solder your wires directly onto the through-holes.

 > ![](../images/2014-07-30 16.52.09.jpg)
+> Some header pins soldered onto the MP5060 breakout board through-holes.

 In order to communicate with the MPU5060, will need to set up an [I2C](http://en.wikipedia.org/wiki/I%C2%B2C) connection between the mbed board and the MPU5060, as well as connect power and ground.
 The following table shows the wire mappings used in this project.